Philipse Patent: Seizure

-Philipse family holdings belonging to other members, principally the Highland Patent, were also seized by the Commissioners of Forfeitures.
-Sale was withheld during the war, as its outcome was uncertain, confiscated lands had been pledged as collateral against monies borrowed by the provisional government to finance the conflict, and tenants lobbied for the right of preemptive purchase of leased land.
+Philipse family holdings belonging to other members, principally the Highland Patent divided among Philip Philipse, Mary Philipse Morris, and Susanna Philipse Robinson, were also seized by the Commissioners.
+Several months later the sale of lands forfeited through attainder was ordered.

+Sale was withheld during the war, as its outcome was uncertain, since confiscated lands had been pledged as collateral against monies borrowed by the provisional government to finance the conflict, and tenants lobbied for the right of preemptive purchase of leased land.

 The sale proceeded after the Revolution ended.
-In spite of assurances of restitution in the 1783 Treaty of Paris signed with the British, and the enormous sum raised – the better part of a quarter of a million pounds Sterling – New York's Provisional Congress reneged and no compensation was forthcoming.

-Several thousand acres of the Philipse estate went to the tenant farmers who worked on the land.
+Several thousand acres of the Philipse estate were sold by the Commissioners of Forfeiture to the tenant farmers who worked on the land.
 In all, the lands were divided up into almost 200 different parcels, with the bulk of the holdings going to Dutch New York businessman Henry Beekman.

+In spite of assurances of restitution in the 1783 Treaty of Paris signed with the British, and the enormous sum raised through the land sales – the better part of a quarter of a million pounds Sterling, with Philipse Manor accounting for nearly £235,000 – New York's Provisional Congress reneged and no compensation was forthcoming.

 In 1787, a British court decided that the inheritance rights of heirs to property that was confiscated by the Americans during the American Revolution was recoverable.
-Under this decision, John Jacob Astor I purchased the reversionary rights to the Philipse lands in 1809 from the heirs of Roger Morris (husband of Mary Philipse) for £20,000.
+Under this decision, John Jacob Astor I purchased in 1809 the reversionary rights to those Philipse lands held by the heirs of Roger Morris (husband of Mary Philipse) for £20,000.

+Unlike the Highland Patent holdings of heirs of Philip Philipse and Susanna Philipse Robinson, the Morris lands had been held in a life lease through a prenuptial agreement between Mary Philipse and Roger Morris, and had been found to have been protected from the 1779 attainder.
 After Mary Philipse Morris died in 1825, Astor attempted to collect rents on the lands, but the new “owners,” who had purchased from the lands from the Commission of Forfeiture, refused to pay, and Astor tried to evict them.
-A compromise was reached in 1828 when New York State compensated Astor for the reversionary rights in the amount of $500,000.
+A compromise was reached in 1828 when New York State compensated Astor for the reversionary rights in the amount of $561,500.

 Incorporation

-The Highland Patent had been incorporated into Dutchess County in 1737, where it was known as the "South Precinct."
-In 1806 a very small portion north of the Hudson Highlands by the mouth of Fishkill Creek was split off from Philipstown (which had been established in 1788 out of the westernmost three and part of a fourth parcel of the Philipse Patent) and given to the Town of Fishkill.
-In 1812 the balance of the Philipse Patent was separated from Dutchess County and became today's Putnam County.
+The Highland Patent had been incorporated into Dutchess County in 1737, where it was known as the "South Precinct".

+In 1806, a very small portion north of the Hudson Highlands by the mouth of Fishkill Creek was split off from Philipstown (which had been established in 1788 out of the westernmost three and part of a fourth parcel of the Philipse Patent) and given to the Town of Fishkill.
+In 1812, the balance of the Philipse Patent was separated from Dutchess County and became today's Putnam County.